-Here’s a list of five careers that DJs can pursue outside of DJing.
+Here’s a list of 5 careers a DJ can pursue outside of DJing.
 Hopefully, it will help you diversify your income and improve your personal life.

 1. Radio station program or music director